quattor/template-library-monitoring/README.md

 template-library-monitoring
 ===========================

-Template library for monitoring tools
+Template library for monitoring tools, should be considered as a reference only, much of this is old, unmaintained and may be removed in future.